-Other Realtime Database sanitization and maintenance use cases
+Other database sanitization and maintenance use cases

-- Purge a deleted user's content from Realtime Database
+- Purge a deleted user's content from Realtime Database.

-- Limit the number of child nodes in a Firebase database
+- Limit the number of child nodes in a Firebase database.

-- Track the number of elements in a Realtime Database list
+- Track the number of elements in a Realtime Database list.

-- Copy data from Realtime Database to Google Cloud BigQuery
+- Copy data from Realtime Database to Google Cloud BigQuery.

-- Convert text to emoji
+- Convert text to emoji.

-- Manage computed metadata for database records
+- Manage computed metadata for database records.

 Execute intensive tasks in the cloud instead of in your app

 Developers can take advantage of Cloud Functions to offload to the Google cloud resource-intensive work (heavy CPU or networking) that wouldn't be practical to run on a user's device.
-For instance, you could write a function to listen for image uploads to Storage, download the image to the instance running the function, modify it, and upload it back to Storage.
+For instance, you could write a function to listen for image uploads to Cloud Storage, download the image to the instance running the function, modify it, and upload it back to Cloud Storage.
 Your modifications could include resizing, cropping, or converting images.
 ImageMagick command line tools are provided for use with Cloud Functions to make this work easy.